luddwichr/artbauhauss/Notes.md

 - Run google lighthouse on page to check for problems
 - Consistently compress images, experiment with webp format?
 - Use CloudFlare as CDN for performance: https://gist.github.com/cvan/8630f847f579f90e0c014dc5199c337bs
-- Links in image descriptions needed? if so, assign not to innerText but innerHtml'#
+- Links in image descriptions needed? if so, assign not to innerText but innerHtml